-The EV Infrastructure Summit provides a platform on which senior representatives from the key sectors involved discuss the national 2050 zero-emission targets, at a time when there is a great deal of uncertainty about how they will be achieved.
-Energy industry leaders attend to obtain insights that will inform their investment decisions in the upcoming year.
+The EV Infrastructure Summit provides a platform on which senior representatives from the key sectors involved will discuss the national 2050 zero-emission targets, at a time when there is a great deal of uncertainty about how they will be achieved.
+Energy industry leaders attend this now well established annual gathering to obtain insights that will inform their investment decisions in the upcoming year.
 Car manufacturers are present to strategize about their EV manufacturing strategies and to meet key stakeholders to discuss their fleet deployment in the UK.
-Charging infrastructure providers come to the summit so that they can make assessments about future demand for their product.
-The transition to EVs will be covered in full during two days of invaluable networking opportunities and a stellar outline of speakers and content.
+Charging infrastructure providers come to the summit so that they can understand the government’s developing policy in this area and make assessments about future demand for their product.
+The transition to EVs will be covered in full during two days of invaluable networking opportunities and a stellar line-up of speakers focused on highly relevant content.

-- Government funding, incentives and support for the required market transition
+- Funding, incentives and support for EV market transition

-- The UK’s grid readiness to accommodate a fleet of 10 million electric vehicles
+- The UK’s readiness to accommodate a fleet of 10 million electric vehicles

 Further details can be found on the event website here: www.cityandfinancialconferences.com/EVInfrastructure2020